Worst 2006 GMC Envoy Problems

 General Motors (GM) is recalling certain model year 2006 Chevrolet Trailblazer EXT and GMC Envoy XL and 2006-2007 Chevrolet Trailblazer, GMC Envoy, Buick Rainier, SAAB 9-7x, and Isuzu Ascender vehicles, originally sold or currently registered in Connecticut, Delaware, Illinois, Indiana, Iowa, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, Rhode Island, Vermont, West Virginia, Wisconsin, and the District of Columbia.
 Fluid may enter the driver's door module, causing corrosion that could result in a short in the circuit board.
 A short may cause the power door lock and power window switches to function intermittently or become inoperative.
 The short may also cause overheating, which could melt components of the door module, producing odor, smoke, or a fire.

-Other Gmc Envoy Years
+Other GMC Envoy Years

-Wider context: See the full Gmc Envoy reliability report with year-by-year comparison and generation analysis.
+Wider context: See the full GMC Envoy reliability report with year-by-year comparison and generation analysis.

-Check Your Specific 2006 Gmc Envoy
+Check Your Specific 2006 GMC Envoy

 Real owner complaints tell you about the model.
 The VIN tells you about your specific car — accidents, title issues, odometer fraud.